RS485 Wiring, Communication, and Differences with RS232

 RS485 Wiring Overview

 Standard twisted-pair cables work well in most situations.
 Coaxial cables with shielding are better for high-demand areas.
-When using the RS485 interface, the baud rate and line length have an inverse relationship.
-This means that as one increases, the other decreases.
-Signal distortion and background noise greatly affect this line length.
+When you use the RS485 interface, the baud rate and line length are related in the opposite way.

 RS485 can send data up to 1200 meters in theory.
 However, in real use, the range is often shorter due to environmental factors.
 If you need to cover longer distances, you can use signal repeaters to help extend the range.